-THE news filtered like a rumor two weeks ago that the workers of one of the parastatals under the Ministry of Information and Culture being superintended by Alhaji Lai Mohammed, the Nigerian Tourism Development Corporation (NTDC), would not only embark on a protest but would shut down the complex.
+THE news filtered like a rumor two weeks ago that the workers of one of the parastatals under the Ministry of Information and Culture being superintended by Alhaji Lai Mohammed, the Nigerian Tourism Development Corporation (NTDC), would not only embark on a strike but would shut down the complex.

 And in confirmation of the supposed rumor, the Union officials on Wednesday ensured that they did not only embarked on the protest but equally made good their promise and shut the complex down located at the old Federal Government Secretariat, Area 1, Garki, Abuja.

 One fundamental issue is the right of the workers to embark on a protest, strike or lockout.
 This right is even an internationally acceptable, recognized one, sanctioned by International Labour Organisation (ILO).